-Students are required to do an in-service at each clinical education site as a professional service to the facility.
-It is an opportunity for the students to showcase their knowledge and professionalism.
-The presentation is also an opportunity for the student to engage in evidence-based practice and contribute to the physical therapy profession.
+Performing an in-service at the clinical site is a professional service to the facility demonstrating your appreciation for their time and effort in mentoring you as a student.
+It is an opportunity for you to showcase your knowledge and professionalism in the role of an educator.
+The presentation is also an opportunity for you to contribute to the knowledge and skills of your peer professionals and engage in a critical discussion of clinical issues.